Cannock Chase murders

-The Cannock Chase murders (also known as the A34 murders, the Babes in the Ditch murders and the Half-Day murders) were the murders of three girls aged between 5 and 7 that occurred in Staffordshire, England, between 1965 and 1967.
-The bodies of all three children were discovered on Cannock Chase; a vast area of countryside in the county of Staffordshire.
+The Cannock Chase murders (also known as the A34 murders, the Babes in the Ditch murders and the Half-Day murders) were the murders of three girls aged between five and seven in Staffordshire, England, between 1965 and 1967.
+The bodies of all three children were discovered on Cannock Chase, a vast area of countryside in the county of Staffordshire.

-The perpetrator of all three murders, Raymond Leslie Morris, was arrested in 1968 for the attempted abduction of an intended fourth victim.
+Raymond Leslie Morris was arrested for the attempted abduction of an intended fourth victim on 15 November 1968.
 He was convicted in February 1969 of the 1967 murder of seven-year-old Christine Ann Darby at Stafford Assizes.
-Morris is also believed to be responsible for the abduction, sexual assault, and attempted murder of a fifth girl in 1964.

-Although never charged with the murders of the first two victims discovered on Cannock Chase, following Morris's conviction, a police spokesman informed the media all investigators involved in his apprehension remained convinced that all three children had been murdered by Morris.
+Although never charged with the murders of the first two victims discovered on Cannock Chase, following Morris's conviction, a police spokesman informed the media all investigators involved in his apprehension remained convinced that all three children had been murdered by Morris, who is also believed to be responsible for the abduction, sexual assault, and attempted murder of a fifth girl in 1964.

 The manhunt to identify and apprehend Morris is reported to be one of the largest initiated to apprehend a child killer in British history.
 He died of natural causes at HMP Preston on 11 March 2014.

 Abductions

 Julia Taylor

 At 9 p.m. on 2 December 1964, a nine-year-old named Julia Taylor was lured into a blue Vauxhall Velox in Bloxwich by a man claiming to be a friend of her mother and referring to himself as "Uncle Len".
 The child was informed her mother had asked this individual to transport her to her aunt's home to "fetch Christmas presents".
 She was driven to a pile of slag heaps near the mining village of Bentley where she was sexually assaulted, manually strangled and thrown half-naked from the car into a ditch, having endured grievous internal injuries.
 Taylor was found alive by a passing cyclist approximately fifty minutes later.
-This individual would later state he had overheard "weak, sobbing" noises as he cycled in the pouring rain and darkness and had stopped his bicycle to investigate the sounds.
-The cyclist immediately flagged down a passing van, which drove the sobbing and bleeding child to a hospital.
+This individual would later state he had overheard "weak, sobbing" noises as he cycled in the pouring rain and darkness and had stopped his bicycle to investigate the sounds; he immediately flagged down a passing van, which drove the sobbing and bleeding child to a hospital.

-Had the cyclist not overheard, then observed the child in this ditch, she likely would have died from exposure within twenty minutes.
+Had the cyclist not overheard, and then observed the child in this ditch, she likely would have died from exposure within twenty minutes.

 Taylor could remember little about her ordeal, her abductor or his vehicle beyond sobbing and begging her abductor to drive her home when she noticed he had driven past her aunt's home and his conversation suddenly became more lurid in nature.
 However, one eyewitnesses to Taylor's abduction was certain the abductor's vehicle was a large car with two-tone paint, small fins at the rear and a hand spot-lamp mounted close to one wing "at the end of the windscreen, near the driver's door".
 Despite intense efforts to locate this car, the vehicle was not traced.